ckrac/aws-sa-associate-saac03/1100-ADVANCED_EC2/notes.md

 - **Amazon RDS** instances are not supported
 - **Placement groups** are not supported for Dedicated Hosts
 - hosts can be shared with other ORG Accounts... **RAM** product

+## Enhanced Networking & EBS Optimized

+- Enhanced networking is the AWS implementation of SR-IOV, a standard allowing a physical host network card to present many logical devices which can be directly utilized by instances
+- This means lower host CPU usage, better throughput, lower and consistent latency
+- EBS optimisation on instances means dedicated bandwidth for storage networking - separate from data networking

+_Enhanced Networking_

+EC2EnhancedNetworking.png

+_EBS Optimized_

+- **EBS** = Block storage over the _network_
+- historically network was **shared**... **data** and **EBS**
+- EBS optimized means **dedicated capacity** for EBS
+- most instances **support** and have **enabled by default**
+- in older in instances some support, but enabling costs extra